6 Important Contracts for Freight Brokers

 Before creating and negotiating freight contracts, you first have to find the right carrier for your shipper.
 Onboarding tools can help streamline the process of setting up qualified carriers, which means less work and more money for you.

-With Truckstop Carrier Onboarding, you get automated access to onboard more than 98% of active carriers in the U.S. and Canada.
+With Truckstop Carrier Onboarding, you get automated access to onboard and monitor more than 98% of active carriers in the U.S. and Canada.
 You can also check insurance certification and TIA watchdog reports.

 As a freight broker, you need to move quickly to keep your profit margins up.
 When you can choose the best carriers and onboard them automatically, you save valuable time in your day and reduce risk.